About

 Free baseline access

-The headline forecast — tournament winner, group standings, the knockout cascade — is free for every reader, along with projected XIs, squads, per-player composite ratings, and the full methodology.
-Deeper layers (per-fixture probabilities, scoreline distributions, the four-model comparison, full research-note bodies, and the data export API) sit behind a one-time Pass that funds the work.
+The headline forecast (tournament winner, group standings, the knockout path) is free for every reader, along with predicted line-ups, squads, player ratings, and the full methodology.
+Deeper match-by-match breakdowns sit behind a one-time Pass that funds the work.

 Editorial scope

-OnThePitch is structurally a statistical publication — in the same tradition as FiveThirtyEight or FBref.
-The product is the model's calibrated probabilities, the methodology behind them, and the per-team and per-player breakdowns derived from them.
+OnThePitch is a football research publication in the same tradition as FiveThirtyEight or FBref.
+The product is the model's probabilities, the methodology behind them, and the per-team and per-player breakdowns.
 Revenue funds the research.

 Get in touch